dominykasbrezgys/rentalcars.com/README.md

 # rentalcars.com
 Exercise for rentalcars.com grad scheme

+IntelliJ IDEA was used to develop this project.
+External libraries used:
+gson
+jersey

 Please inspect source code under src/

 A function getVehiclesAsArrayListFromFile() in CarsParser.java is provided for testing with json files under local directory.